 Sponge cake (see intro regarding quantities)

-- 200g softened butter (I use Stork with Butter)
+- 200g softened butter (plus extra for greasing.
+I use Stork with Butter)

 - 200g caster sugar

 - 4 medium eggs (beaten)

 - 2 tbsp milk

 - 200ml double cream